 I think sketchnoting is a great way for people to see information in a way that isn't just text on a computer screen.
 It engages the thinking and helps people remember what they saw in a speaker.
 It will be around for awhile whether pen and paper or stylus and tablet.

 Bonus.
 The Sketchnote Workbook: can you tell us something about it?

-We thank you Derek for sharing with us.
+We thank you Jake for sharing with us.

 My very first sketchnote!
 I read The Sketchnote Handbook over winter break and decided to practice with TED Talks - picking one in Korean with subtitles was probably not the best choice, but I am still pleased with my first attempt.

 I find sketchnotes to be more labor intensive but vastly more interesting to create and read later than a written travel journal.
 Sketchnotes help consolidate, reinforce and synthesize my memories of a place.
 I'd like to think I'm doing my part to prove you don't have to be an artist to create sketch notes.